sixin-zh/tlnmf-gcm/README.md

 ```
 The orange curve is a fit for the learnt atoms of TL-NMF.

-Figure 2: The W and H are shown in for each run, e.g.
+Figure 2: For each run, the W and H are stored, see e.g.
 ```
 ./results_pertl20/nonstationary440_sim2_win4_ws40ms_run1/tlnmf2_sci_batch_nonstationary440_sim1_K2_eps5e-07_WH.png
 ```

-Table 2: run the matlab code: eval_bss_mat.m
+Table 2: run the matlab code eval_bss_mat.m by commenting out the line below #TL-NMF.

 # Acknowledgement
-Part of the code is adapted from: https://github.com/pierreablin/tlnmf
+This code is adapted from: https://github.com/pierreablin/tlnmf

 # License
 The MIT License (MIT)